Updated: Feb 4

 TLC has done it once again.
 They scoured America and finally found the weirdest, conservative cult-like family possible that somehow combines the Duggars with Kenneth Parcell from 30 Rock.
 The family of 9 kids led by a what looks to be a normal suburban mom and a Jeff Warrens-looking patriarch live in rural Georgia and are sheltered so much, they make Kimmy Schmidt's bunker look favorable.
 Their flaxen-haired brood (who low-key resemble Hitler Youth, sorry but it's true) take pride in not knowing who Tom Brady or Spiderman are and yet....are starring in their own TV show?
 It makes no sense whatsoever and I couldn't get enough.

 The underlying drama of the seemingly plotless show is that their older kids are leaving home, getting married at 20 (ew) ((jk my brother got married at 20 and I come from a family of 8 kids so like glass house, I know)), and are introducing ideas to the family that the parents are adamantly against (drinking a glass of beer at 21!
 Trying out Coca-Cola!
 Going to college!).
-There is something universal though about their kids struggling to make boundaries, the parents struggling with the world they made come crashing down, and introducing spouses to a family structure that resembles more of a clan.
+There is something universal though about their kids struggling to make boundaries, the parents struggling when the world they made come crashing down, and introducing spouses to a family structure that resembles more of a clan.
 I relate to all of that.
 But then the Plath kids will earnestly say something like "in California, we learned about the gays!" or "I heard my first curse word at 18", and I'm like, nah bro.

 There are so many interesting elements that the show does its absolute best not to explore.
 Is it actually loving to shelter your kids from modernity or is it a disservice?
 Does family unity mean conformity?
 How do you leave the nest well?
 Do the Plath parents expect their children to be stunted adult virgins who all sleep in bunk beds the rest of their lives???
 I'd totally still watch that show tbh.